 Hello, you are very welcome to my blog!
 This is my opportunity to tell you a little bit about myself, and how I ended up starting my own business.
 I’m Irish and grew up in Dublin, and apart from a stint in Spain as an au-pair back in the 1980’s, I never really imagined that I would live or work elsewhere.
 But life dictated otherwise, and I moved to Madrid in the early 1990’s.
 Madrid is an amazing place to live.
-It’s alive, very noisy and bustling city which enjoys very hot summers and very cold winters, with many days of uplifting bright blue skies.
+It’s alive, very noisy and bustling with life.
+I acclimatised to very hot summers and very cold winters, with many days of uplifting bright blue skies.

 During my time in Madrid, I was hired to work for the Marketing and Sales team at Rothmans Tobacco Company (now BAT).
 It was a super role and I learnt a lot about marketing and promotions.
 We worked hard and partied hard!

 In 1999 I moved again, this time I found myself in Amsterdam which was quite a contrast.
 I lived on a houseboat on a quiet canal in the centre of the city.
-Apart from the swans and ducks there was very little traffic passing by!
-I had a great job at ESOMAR, located right beside the lovely Vondel Park, just a ten minute walk from my houseboat on Da Costakade.
+Apart from the swans and ducks there was very little passing traffic!
+Each day I walked to work at ESOMAR, located right beside the lovely Vondel Park.
 My job involved travel around Europe a couple of times a year, so I discovered lots of other lovely cities during that time.
 Life was good!

-In 2008, circumstances steered me back home to Dublin.
+In 2008, family circumstances steered me back home to Dublin.
 I arrived feeling confident that I would find a great job and a nice place to live, after all, that was what I had left behind.
-However, finding full-time employment and a decent wage as a returning emigrant was extremely difficult.
+But this was 2008 and finding full-time employment and a decent wage as a returning emigrant was extremely difficult.
 Being unemployed for the first time in years brought its lows but it also brought opportunities.

 I had time on my hands and decided to use it proactively by upskilling both in academic and practical terms.